nirajanp/react-task-tracker/README.md

 ### `serve -s build -p 8000`
 This will serve the build folder in port 8000, to run this app locally.

+### `npm install json-serve`
+This installs a json-server to playaround with backend.
+It creates a database with name db.json.
+We will have to configure this in our package.json by adding following:
+### `"server": "json-server --watch db.json --port 5000"`
+under scripts